peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

 The quotient of the two numbers.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0.
 Signals FlagInvalid and returns not-a-number (NaN) if the rounding mode is ERounding.None and the result is not exact.

-<a id="DivRemNaturalScale_PeterO_Numbers_EFloat"></a>
-### DivRemNaturalScale

-    public PeterO.Numbers.EFloat[] DivRemNaturalScale(
-        PeterO.Numbers.EFloat divisor);

-Divides this arbitrary-precision binary floating-point number by another arbitrary-precision binary floating-point number and returns a two-item array containing the result of the division and the remainder, in that order.
-The result of division is calculated as though by  `DivideToIntegerNaturalScale` , and the remainder is calculated as though by  `RemainderNaturalScale` .

-<b>Parameters:</b>

- * <i>divisor</i>: The number to divide by.

-<b>Return Value:</b>

-An array of two items: the first is the result of the division as an arbitrary-precision binary floating-point number, and the second is the remainder as an arbitrary-precision binary floating-point number.
-The result of division is the result of the method on the two operands, and the remainder is the result of the Remainder method on the two operands.

 <a id="DivRemNaturalScale_PeterO_Numbers_EFloat_PeterO_Numbers_EContext"></a>
 ### DivRemNaturalScale